withastro/docs/src/pages/en/guides/markdown-content.md

     ],
     "source": "# Astro 0.18 Release\nA little over a month ago, the first public beta [...]"
   },
+  "url": "",
-  "url": ""
+  "file": ""
 }
 ```

 :::note
-`astro` and `url` are the only guaranteed properties provided by Astro in the `content` prop.
+`astro`, `file`, and `url` are the only guaranteed properties provided by Astro in the `content` prop.
 The rest of the object is defined by your frontmatter variables.
 :::

 ### Frontmatter as Props